techidaily/site-fox-blue/source/_posts/tunes-terms-and-copyrights-on-instagram.md

 * **Royalty-Free Music:** It’s a type of music content where you have to give credit to the creator or pay some upfront for using their songs in your content.
 To learn more about this, [click here!](https://tools.techidaily.com/wondershare/filmora/download/)
 * **Creative Commons Music Licensing**: Generally speaking, music in the Creative Commons still has some copyright protection.
 However, artists who publish under this license usually permit anyone to use their work for free.
 You can find CC-Music Licensing content on [TakeTones.](https://taketones.com/track/experience)

-## Common Questions About Copyright Music On Instagram

-Below, you’ll find answers to common questions Instagram users ask about copyrighted music.

-### Does Instagram Have Its Own Copyright Music?

-Yes, Instagram offers a comprehensive library of royalty-free music you can use on your Stories and Reels.
-Simply click the “**Music**” icon while editing your post and find the soundtrack you want to add.
-This will, however, add a music sticker to your content.

 <!-- affiliate ads begin -->
 <a href="https://imp.i357552.net/c/5597632/999558/11832" target="_top" id="999558">
   <img src="//a.impactradius-go.com/display-ad/11832-999558" border="0" alt="https://techidaily.com" width="728" height="90"/>